LTzavella/GW4_AAT/README.md

 * Please note that we have already provided summary files (see folder 'summary_files' on OSF - https://osf.io/eu6xj/) for all analyses for convenience and pre-processing can be skipped.
 * If you wish to check the pre-processing steps or make alterations, please open the 'GW4_Analyses.RProj' and in your R session select the script '1.Pre_processing.Rmd'.
 * This script will require the raw_data folder as mentioned above and the summary_processed.csv file.
 It will produce the same summary files for analyses.

-#### Exploratory analyses \& data visualisation
-* Rmd files for exploratory analyses to be included in the final preprint will be uploaded later together with the necessary code for reproducing any graphs that are presented in the manuscript.

-### Preprint materials

-> We have used the *papaja* package (https://github.com/crsh/papaja) for our preprint preparation.
-Files will be made available when the preprint is published online.